potato6/nixos-dotfiles-potato/README.md

 there is a bug in current wine/proton that 'right click' context menu doesn work with the env PROTON_ENABLE_WAYLAND = 1, if you are opening a non-game.

 # Credits

-contains parts copied/learned from many different developers across github.
+contains parts referenced from many different developers across github.

 https://github.com/JaKooLit/Hyprland-Dots